 Honduras is a complex country.
 After reading about its reputation and the horror stories, you could be forgiven for giving it a miss.
 It wouldn’t be unreasonable for you to question if it’s possible to stay safe in Honduras.

 But what is happening in Honduras?
 Is it that dangerous?
 And for whom is it most dangerous?
-Will I get robbed?
-Will I get murdered?
+Will I be robbed?
+Will I be murdered?
 Is it safe at all?

 First, you need to keep in mind that Honduras is poor and wealth is not distributed equally.

 Salaries are low and there are not enough jobs.
 Small businesses often close because they can’t afford to pay the “war tax”.
-The war tax is an amount of money charged by gangs and organized crime to local businesses to stay in operation.
+The war tax is the money gangs and organized crime charge local businesses to operate.
 Protection money, in other words.

 Outside of the private hospitals, we have a terrible health care system in Honduras.
 The education level is poor, and our justice system can’t answer to crimes of any kind because it’s corrupt.